 Gold streaming companies

-- Lower operational risk compared to mining companies
+- Lower operational risk than mining companies

 - Diversified exposure to multiple mining projects